Skip to content

 ---

-The `random` module for NumPy has a variety of functions to model statistical distributions including the **`.poisson()`** method which randomly draws samples from a Poisson distribution.
-The Poisson distribution illustrates the probability of `k` events happening over a fixed interval of time given the events occur with a known constant mean rate $`\lambda`$ and independently of time since last event occured.
+NumPy’s `random` module includes the **`.poisson()`** function, which draws random samples from a Poisson distribution.
+This distribution models the probability of observing `k` events in a fixed time interval, given they occur at a constant average rate $`\lambda`$ and independent of the time since the last event.

 **The Poisson distribution**: